ProvenanceWidgets/provenance-widgets-starter/README.md

 ### Common Properties
 All widgets have the following common properties:

+- `id`: Must be provided for the library to uniquely identify the widget, and fallback for tooltip labels.
+- `data-label`: The label to display in the tooltip.
+If not provided, the `id` property is used.
 - `provenance`: The provenance of interactions recorded by the widget.
 Use this property to persist-restore or modify-reconstruct the provenance.
 Each widget has a different provenance type, which is described in the widget's documentation.
     - Default: `undefined`
     - Binding: `[(provenance)]` (Two-way binding)